 This just leads me to believe that it's not the content that causes the disconnect but the fact that the younger generate enters the discovery stage just as their predecessors are settling into the fact that there truly is nothing new under the sun.
 There's then a jealousy and bitterness that sets in when the "kids" don't heed the warnings of those who have been adulting for over a decade.

 It's kind of amazing how every decade seems to look down on the newer decades, glamorize their own lot in time and despise the elders at the wheel for falling into the same traps as the generation that they once despised as well.
 In simpler terms, a lot of people do eventually become what they hate.
 Which probably plays into this cyclical pattern that I noted as being.

-- You are the youngest generation so there is no one to look back at.
+You are the youngest generation, so there is no one to look back on.

-- Those 30-year-olds that told you that you didn't know nothing in your 20s are now in their 40s and are either burn-outs that are holding on to their pasts or sell-outs that have settled into mediocrity.
+Those 30-year-olds that told you that you knew nothing in your 20s are now in their 40s and are either burn-outs that are holding on to their pasts or sell-outs that have settled into mediocrity.